APercy/minekart/README.md

 arrows to control acceleration, brake, direction. shift to go backwards
-E key to torn the engine on
+E key to turn the engine on

 -----------------------
 It uses some code from Sailing Kit (by TheTermos)